Human Trafficking - Full Report

 • An ILO impact study on a fair recruitment program for garment workers migrating from Nepal to Jordan found significantly lower debt and deception for those hired under an ethical recruitment model.

-• This was identified as promising by Inventions for Poverty Action as an intervention that may improve labour conditions for migrant workers and reduce exploitation in destination countries.
+• This was identified as promising by Innovations for Poverty Action as an intervention that may improve labour conditions for migrant workers and reduce exploitation in destination countries.

 • The fair recruitment program “provided job-match screening, the elimination of recruitment fees, and a month-long pre-departure training covering job details, terms of their contract, work conditions and skills training”.
 (Source)